|Home > Registrants

 When will this take effect?

 If the proposals are adopted the changes to the fees will be effective from 1 August 2015 (subject to parliamentary approval of the necessary amendments to the Health and Care Professions Council (Registration and Fees) Rules 2003.
-Existing registrants would pay the new renewal fee when their profession next renews its registration after that date.
+Existing registrants would pay the new renewal fee when their profession next renews its registration after this date.

-Does the HCPC offer any discount on fees?
+Does the HCPC offer any discount of fees?

 Currently registrants can also spread the cost by paying the fee in instalments, by direct debit every six months.